20,000 signatures reached

 Javad was a young teenage boy when the Bam earthquake killed both his parents in 2003.
 He was put in an orphanage many miles away in Tehran where he didn't agree with being forced to learn how to use guns or with the extreme religious teaching.
 To escape this, he ran away.
-The stories he can tell of the things he has seen at such a young age are sickening.
-They are difficult to relate to as one who was brought up in the safety of England.
-He was terrified of being caught and returned to the orphanage so rarely went outside.
-He was taken under the wing of a group of more streetwise boys who helped him get money together to leave Iran.
 His fear of what might happen to him on his return alone is completely ruling his life preventing him from moving forward.

-Javad came to England because he believed it offered the chance of a less frightening life.
-He has mental health issues, poor memory and suffers from learning difficulties which make him appear much younger than he really is and give him a simplistic view of life.
-His childhood traumas were never resolved when he was a minor even though he was under the care of social services once in in England.
+Javad has mental health issues, poor memory and suffers from Autistic Spectrum Disorder which make him appear much younger than he really is and gives him a simplistic view of life.

-Since losing his parents, 13 years ago, Javad has moved constantly and never experienced a secure and loving home life.
 For the first time since his parents died, he has found a family ready to offer him a permanent home.
-A family who love him and are willing to teach him the basic life skills, support and stable environment which most children take for granted.
-This is the first close bond he has made in his nine years in England.
+A family who love him and are willing to teach him the basic life skills, support and stable environment.

-His right to remain has been refused by the Home Office.
-Unless they can be persuaded to change their decision they will uproot this extremely vulnerable young man again and send him back to a place he barely remembers and where he has nothing.
-In this last year, he has started to make eye contact, to smile and starting to trust his new family.
+His application for asylum or leave to remain has been rejected by the Home Office.
+Unless they can be persuaded to change their decision and grant Javad discretionary leave to remain- they will uproot this extremely vulnerable young man again and send him back to a place he barely remembers and where he has nothing.